rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

   --namespace cert-manager \
   --create-namespace \
   --version v1.5.1

+# Windows Powershell
+helm install cert-manager jetstack/cert-manager \`
+  --namespace cert-manager \`
+  --create-namespace \`
+  --version v1.5.1
 ```

 The final command to install Rancher is below.
 The command requires a domain name that forwards traffic to the Linux machine.
-For the sake of simplicity in this tutorial, you can use a fake domain name to create your proof of concept.
+For the sake of simplicity in this tutorial, you can use a fake domain name to create your proof-of-concept.
 An example of a fake domain name would be `<IP_OF_LINUX_NODE>.sslip.io`.

 ```
 helm install rancher rancher-latest/rancher \